Federal Employment Law Attorney in Canton, Michigan

 Civil defense for Bivens Actions

-We know how the system works, we know what language needs to be included in a written complaint and we get results for our clients.
-If you are a federal employee, it is imperative that you retain skilled counsel who knows the administrative process.
+I know how the system works, and I know what language needs to be included in a written complaint to get results for my clients.
+If you are a federal employee, it is imperative to retain skilled counsel who knows the administrative process.

-These factors can fool them into thinking that just any attorney the agency appoints can represent them or, worse yet, that they can “go it alone.”
 The reality of the situation is that law enforcement discipline can become wildly politicized quickly, and what may have seemed like a clear-cut case of justifiable force can quickly transform into a show trial.
-Under those circumstances, you need a skilled attorney to protect your interests and control public perception.
-You also have a tight time frame and cannot rely on a lawyer who needs to “get up to speed.”
+Under such circumstances, you need a skilled attorney to protect your interests and control public perception.

-Finally, there is always the chance that an internal investigation will turn into a criminal prosecution.
-At that point, you need a top-notch attorney, and your agency will not provide or pay for one.
-At Schrameck Law, P.L.L.C., our experience in law enforcement defense allows us to hit the ground running, presenting you with a vigorous defense from the moment you receive a proposed penalty for action.
-We stay with you through every step of the procedure.
+At Schrameck Law, P.L.L.C., my experience in law enforcement defense allows me to hit the ground running, presenting you with a vigorous defense from the moment you receive a proposed penalty for action.
+I’ll stay with you through every step of the procedure.

 Hearings and Appeals Before the Merit System Protection Board